Rapptz/discord.py/docs/guide/quickstart.rst

     TOKEN = "your bot token here"
     bot.run(TOKEN)

-This is the final step, you put your bot token here and run the script.
-Your bot should now be live!
+This is the final step, you put your bot token here and the bot will start up.

 .. note::